 Here, planning is the key.
 Set your daily targets and then meet the targets.
 Before you go to sleep, make yourself clear about your next day’s routine and goals.
 Another viable way is that after you wake up and get fresh, take a diary and note down what you plan to do today.
 Make sure you meet your fixed targets of the day.

 Assign some time for recreational activities too.
-At that time, any game of your liking can be played.
+At that time, one can play any game of one’s liking.
 It would be a win-win situation for you.

 If you are preparing for any exam, start preparation with proper planning.
 You can do it by dividing your syllabus on days and further dividing your daily syllabus into hours.
 By doing this, you would get two-fold benefits.
 First, you will easily cover your whole syllabus in time.
 Second, you won’t stress out during your preparation phase.